 The rumor of a jail inside old city hall has since evolved into tales of prisoners forced to labor in the dank subbasement, shoveling coal into the furnace that heated the building.
 Further rumors have surfaced as well, including claims of Prohibition-era (1919–1933) activity such as moonshining and bootlegging.
 The 1889 Duluth City Hall was the seat of municipal government until 1928, when it moved to today’s City Hall.
 That same year the 1889 building became home to a variety of county, state, and federal social service organizations, such as the St. Louis County Poor Commission, the Minnesota Association for Crippled Children and Disabled Adults, and later the American Red Cross.
 It is extremely unlikely that a bootlegging operation or a distillery operated within a building filled with government offices.

 We’ve heard even more stories, including those of so-called “secret societies” gathering in the building to plot their domination of Duluth—nevermind that Duluth’s Masons constructed their own headquarter across the street from City Hall the same year Duluth’s municipal headquarters was built.
-There has even been a claim that a cel-phone photograph taken in the subterranean cocktail lounge is proof of “the ghost of the Rathskeller.”
-In the days when digital photo editing software is available to everyone, those readers believe in ghosts will have to forgive the rest of us for being highly skeptical of a specter in the subbasement.
+There has even been a claim that a cell-phone photograph taken in the subterranean cocktail lounge is proof of “the ghost of the Rathskeller.”
+In the days when digital photo editing software is available to everyone, those readers who believe in ghosts will have to forgive the rest of us for being highly skeptical of a specter in the subbasement.